All Episodes

 Well, the New York Times doesn't think Pelosi's got what it takes to stay a speaker or as leader of the Democrats.

-Uh to hang in there at well, she says, they say what they need is what Miss Pelosi has been able to unable to provide.
+Well, she says, they say what they need is what Ms. Pelosi has been unable to provide.

 A clear and convincing voice.